Chicago Nursing Home Abuse Lawyers

 It does not take outright physical violence to cause serious physical harm.
 Neglect can cause rapidly declining health leading to permanent damage or even death.
 Simple lack of supervision can lead to a fatal accident.

-Neglect includes, but it not limited to failure to provide:
+Neglect includes the failure to provide:

 - Adequate nutrition